braze-inc/braze-docs/_docs/_hidden/private_betas/csv_events.md

 You can use our serverless S3 Lambda CSV import script to upload user attributes to the platform.
 This solution works as a CSV uploader where you drop your CSVs into an S3 bucket, and the scripts upload it through our API.

 Estimated execution times for a file with one million rows should be around five minutes.
-See [User attribute CSV to Braze import]({{site.baseurl}}/user_csv_lambda/) for more information.
+For more information, see [User attribute CSV to Braze import]({{site.baseurl}}/user_csv_lambda/).

 ## Segmenting